Cotswold villages: 10 of the prettiest places to visit

 Blockley, with its peaceful nature and beautiful appearance has plenty to offer holidaymakers and locals alike – and Father Brown fans might recognise it as the fictional village of Kembleford.
 The golden Cotswold cottages and limestone walls punctuating the rolling hills of the surrounding countryside look like a scene from a fairytale, and the open village green overlooks the Norman Church and provides the perfect location for a picnic in the summertime.

-Great Western Arms: Recently refurbished with luxurious facilities and comforts, the local pub of Blockley is a great place to huddle in the corner with friends and catch up over a local beer from Hook Norton Brewery.
+The Great Western Arms: Complete with luxurious facilities and comforts, this much-loved local is a great place to huddle in the corner with friends and catch up over a local beer from Hook Norton Brewery.

 The name 'Lower Slaughter' derives from the Old English word 'slothre' meaning 'muddy place' – but you won't see wetland and boggy ground in this charming village.
 Lower Slaughter is home to honey-coloured stone architecture, quaint little cottages and the most romantic street in Britain, Copse Hill Road.

 The Old Mill: Be guided through the history of breadmaking, learn how the corn mill works or relax on the terrace and watch the River Eye flow by with a handmade ice cream from their in-house parlour.

 Lower Slaughter Manor Gardens: With five acres of glorious landscape gardens and fine specimen trees to explore, the Manor Gardens are beautiful all year round.
 Finish your visit with a Sunday lunch in the highly acclaimed restaurant of the Manor.

-In 2006, Kingham was voted as ‘England’s Favourite Village’ and for those lucky enough to have visited this delightful hamlet, this will come as no surprise.
-With rows of unspoilt limestone cottages and open village greens, Kingham truly represents a community you’d expect to find in a story book.
+In 2006, Kingham was voted as 'England's Favourite Village' and for those lucky enough to have visited this delightful hamlet in Oxfordshire, this will come as no surprise.
+With rows of unspoilt limestone cottages and open village greens, Kingham truly represents a community you'd expect to find in a story book.

 The Wild Rabbit: Expect stripped back Cotswold stone walls, roaring open fires and soft leather arm chairs at the Wild Rabbit pub.
 Relax with a pint of Hooky and a plate of seasonal game whilst you soak up your rustic surroundings.

-The Big Feastival: Hosted by Jamie Oliver and Alex James on the Blur bassist’s Cotswold farm every August Bank Holiday, foodies flock to this festival to celebrate music and delicious food courtesy of the country’s top chefs, street-food experts and musicians.
+The Big Feastival: Hosted by Blur bassist Alex James on his Cotswold farm every August Bank Holiday, foodies flock to this festival to celebrate music and delicious food courtesy of the country's top chefs, street-food experts and musicians.